keptn-sandbox/slack-service/README.md

 ### Slack app installation

 To use the *notification-service* with Slack a Slack Application has to be created.
-The app needs the permission to write in chats.
-To add this permission click `OAuth & Permissions` in the *Features* menu on the left and scroll down to `Scopes`.
+The app needs write permissions in chats.
+To add this permission, click `OAuth & Permissions` in the *Features* menu on the left and scroll down to `Scopes`.
 Add `chat:write` to the *Bot Token Scopes*.

 The next step is to install the Slack app to you Slack workspace.
 This can be done by navigating to `Basic Information` in the *Settings* menu on the left.
-To install the app click `Install to Workspace` and allow the requested permission.
+To install the app click `Install to Workspace` and allow the requested permissions.

-To use the feature with interactive messages navigate to `Interactivity & Shortcuts` in the *Features* menu on the left.
+To use interactive messages, navigate to `Interactivity & Shortcuts` in the *Features* menu on the left.
 Turn `Interactivity` on and add `http://<ip-address>:<port>/quarkus/sendEvent` to the `Request Url` of *Interactivity*. `<ip-address>` and `<port>` have to be the ip and port used to reach the service deployed in your Kubernetes cluster.